jamesdanielwhitford/replit.github.io/tutorials/43-build-a-robot-nft-p2.md

 2. Fetch SVGs for the ReplBot's head and change its colors per the ReplBot's details.
 3. Fetch SVGs for the ReplBot's accessories and merge them with the ReplBot head.

-Add the code below to the bottom of your `App` definition.
+Add the code below within your `App` definition at the bottom.

 ```javascript
     // SVG handling